-A subsystem consists of extended SVC handlers to execute user-defined system calls (called "extended SVCs"), a break function that performs the required processing when any exception occurs, an event handling function that performs the required processing when any event is raised from devices, etc., startup and cleanup functions that perform required processing at the start/exit of task for each resource group, and resource control blocks (Figure 4.15, "T-Kernel Subsystems".)
+A subsystem consists of extended SVC handlers to execute user-defined system calls (called "extended SVCs"), a break function that performs the required processing when any exception occurs, and an event handling function that performs the required processing when any event is raised from devices, etc. (Figure 4.10, " μ T-Kernel Subsystems")

-Figure 4.15: T-Kernel Subsystems
+Figure 4.10: μ T-Kernel Subsystems

 The extended SVC handler directly accepts requests from applications and others.
-A break function, event processing function, startup function, and cleanup function are so-called callback type functions and accept requests from the kernel.
+A break function and event processing function are so-called callback type functions and accept requests from the kernel.

-Functions of T-Kernel Extension (T-Kernel Standard Extension) including the process management functions and the file management functions are also implemented by utilizing the subsystem management functions.
-Other examples of middleware for T-Kernel that are implemented by utilizing the subsystem management functions include TCP/IP manager, USB manager, and PC card manager.
+Generally speaking, upper layer middleware including the process management functions and the file management functions are also implemented by utilizing the subsystem management functions.
+Other examples of middleware that are implemented by utilizing the subsystem management functions include TCP/IP manager, USB manager, and PC card manager.

-Though subsystem management functions are equivalent to the extended SVC handlers and extended service calls provided in ITRON specification, they can be used to build complex and advanced middleware through not only the addition of just user-defined system calls but also through provision of resource management functions and exception processing functions to handle the exceptions, which are required for the added system calls.
+Though subsystem management functions are meant to allow users to add custom system calls (SVC: Super-Visor Calls) as the primary purpose, they can be used to build complex and advanced middleware through not only the addition of just user-defined system calls but also through provision of exception processing functions to handle the exceptions, which are required for the added system calls.